zaproxy/zaproxy-website/site/content/blog/2020-09-03-zap-jwt-scanner/index.md

 5. Null Byte Injection attack

 ### Fuzzer View
-JWT fuzzer view is different from Http Fuzzer view as JWT's needs to be parsed and then JWT field values can be fuzzed so following is the Fuzzer view:
+JWT Fuzzer view is different from HTTP Fuzzer view as JWT's need to be parsed, then JWT field values can be fuzzed.
+The following is the Fuzzer view:
 ![Fuzzer View](./images/fuzzer-view.png)

 The **Signature Operation** drop down is used to control the operations on the Signature field of JWT.